Renting Out A Room In Your House: A Landlord’s Guide

 Renting out a room in your house can be a good way to generate income and help cover the mortgage.
 Learn about regulations, taxes and more.

 Renting out a room in your house can provide an excellent opportunity to generate additional income and help offset the mortgage expenses.
-However, just like managing any rental property, it is crucial to approach this endeavor with the correct mindset in order to achieve success and avoid potential issues that could outweigh its benefits.
+However, just like managing any rental property, it is crucial to approach this endeavor with the correct mindset in order to achieve success and avoid potential issues.

 When you rent out a room, you take on the role of a landlord, which comes with specific regulatory and legal considerations.
 It is essential to understand these rules and regulations to ensure you treat your tenants fairly in the eyes of the law, don't get stuck with a bad tenant you can't remove, and don't expose yourself to any potential lawsuits.